dariomalchiodi/sds/source/en/home.md

 ### Disclaimer

 This book is a work in progress, currently in a preliminary phase.
+Therefore, I do not recommend using the information presented here as the primary basis for studying data analysis techniques, probability theory, or statistics.

 The contents are generated using [Sphinx](https://www.sphinx-doc.org/en/master/) for web page generation, [MyST](https://mystmd.org/) (a technology under development within the [Executable Books](https://github.com/executablebooks) project) to describe the content, and custom software I developed specifically to implement some important aspects related to writing a book, such as customizing cross-references, automatic code execution, or interactive components, which are not adequately supported by the aforementioned technologies.

-I do not recommend using the information presented here as the primary basis for studying data analysis techniques, probability theory, or statistics.
 The current status of the content is summarized in the following list.

 Introduction
 : Awaiting final proofreading